-The crux of the problem is that even though legalization advocates claim they want to "regulate marijuana like alcohol," in reality they are writing laws that give marijuana and marijuana use protected status in the workplace-status that has never been afforded to other addictive drugs, such as alcohol, other intoxicants, or tobacco.
+The crux of the problem is that even though legalization advocates claim they want to "regulate marijuana like alcohol," in reality they are writing laws that give marijuana and marijuana use protected status in the workplace---status that has never been afforded to other addictive drugs, such as alcohol, other intoxicants, or tobacco.

 Perhaps most troubling is the conflation of marijuana the recreational intoxicant with marijuana the "medicine."
-No producer of marijuana medicines in the 23 states that legalized the drug for medical use has sought FDA approval of its products.2 Doctors cannot prescribe them and pharmacies cannot sell them.
-Lacking evidence of safety or efficacy, most medical societies, including the American Medical Association and the American Cancer Society, warn against their use for any medical need.3
+No producer of marijuana medicines in the 23 states that legalized the drug for medical use has sought FDA approval of its products.
+Doctors cannot prescribe them and pharmacies cannot sell them.
+Lacking evidence of safety or efficacy, most medical societies, including the American Medical Association and the American Cancer Society, warn against their use for any medical need.

-Despite this, voter propositions, and more recently, legislation, declare that marijuana is medicine for a long and disparate list of diseases and conditions often capped with an elastic clause, such as California Proposition 215's "or any other illness for which marijuana provides relief."
+Despite this, voter propositions, and more recently, legislation, declare that marijuana is medicine for a long and disparate list of

+Some states prohibit termination based on a failed drug test alone, instead requiring proof of impairment, when, unlike alcohol, no scientific measure of impairment has been established. diseases and conditions often capped with an elastic clause, such as California Proposition 215's "or any other illness for which marijuana provides relief."
 As a result, most patients appear to be long-time recreational users with everyday aches and ailments.
-There are people with serious diseases, such as cancer, HIV/AIDS, and multiple sclerosis, who turn to marijuana in hopes of finding relief, but they account for less than 5 percent of medical marijuana patients in the states that keep records.4
+There are people with serious diseases, such as cancer, HIV/AIDS, and multiple sclerosis, who turn to marijuana in hopes of finding relief, but they account for less than 5 percent of medical marijuana patients in the states that keep records.